OGSarah/OGSarah/README.md

 ---

+## 🚀 Shipped to the App Store: TossTracker

+**[TossTracker](https://apps.apple.com/app/tosstracker/id6758673916)** is a cornhole scoring app I designed, built, and published to the App Store on my own.

+It handles cancellation scoring automatically, manages rounds and turn order, and saves every completed match with full team, score, and date detail.
+Beyond the core scoring it includes searchable and filterable game history, CSV export and sharing, an in-app rules reference, optional sounds and haptics, and a confetti finish.

+It's built for everyone, with full VoiceOver support and labels and hints throughout, independent light and dark mode, landscape support, and resumable in-progress games.

+Source is private, but it's the clearest example of my work taken all the way from idea to a released, accessible, polished product.

+---

 ## What these repos show, and how they map to my work

 ### Working both sides of the app and backend boundary